All about orthokeratology (ortho-k) contact lenses

 How much do ortho-k lenses cost?

-Prices can range from $1,000 to $4,000 depending on the lenses your eye doctor chooses and any fees associated with your office visit.
+Pricing depends on the lenses your eye doctor chooses and any fees associated with your office visit.
 It can cost more to replace lenses if you lose or damage them, since they’re custom-fit.
 Also, orthokeratology is often not covered by insurance, so costs tend to be out of pocket.

 Is ortho-k better than LASIK?